hitbc/HitSV/README.md

 ## Changelog

-### v2.0.2 2026-04-08
+### v2.0.2 2026-04-09

 Fixed bug: A bug was identified, fixed, and the relevant update has been pushed to GitHub.
 When performing variant calling on next-generation sequencing (NGS) data, a local repeat rate file R for the reference genome is required as input.
 Previously, if this file was not provided, the program would still run, but errors might occur under certain circumstances.
-Now, when the user omits this file, the program will skip the corresponding processes and no longer throw errors.
+Now, when processing NGS data, the program will check for this file and terminate execution if the file is not found, thus avoiding potential issues.

 ## License